CTC (TV station): 1990s – A Capital idea

+On 15 July 1990, CTC ceased 24-hour broadcasting in Canberra, after only one year.
+The station would go off air at 1:30 am.

 The financial difficulties continued for Northern Star Holdings and on 14 September 1990 Network Ten, which by then consisted only of TEN Sydney, ATV Melbourne and TVQ Brisbane, went into receivership.
 By this time the TV Australia moniker had all but disappeared from network branding.
 On 13 January 1991 TV Australia was replaced with the launch of The Entertainment Network, a backronym that repositioned the network toward a younger demographic.
-At this time CTC dropped all Channel 10 branding in favour of Capital Television, the name of its parent company.
+At this time CTC dropped Channel 10 branding in favour of Capital Television, the name of its parent company, except for the locally produced Ten News, which would retain the name for a further 12 months.
 The station took on an original ribbon logo for Capital Television reminiscent of the iconic Capital 7 flag of the 1980s.
 The station ID was a modified version of The Entertainment Network identity of Network Ten.

-It was at this time that CTC ceased 24-hour broadcasting after only two years.
-CTC's branding no longer matched Network Ten, so rather than confuse Capital Television viewers with Channel 10 after midnight, the station would go off air around 1 am.

 By 1993 Charles Curran was planning to expand his regional television holdings in NSW and bid to buy NRTV.
 The move could have trebled the reach of Capital Television in the state taking in Newcastle, Coffs Harbour and Taree.
 Curran was unsuccessful and NRTV was bought by a consortium made up of Jack Cowin, Kerry Stokes and Telecasters North Queensland.
-With little opportunity to expand his regional television holdings, Curren sold CTC to Southern Cross Broadcasting in December 1994, retaining ADS Adelaide and NEW Perth.
+With little opportunity to expand his regional television holdings, Curran sold CTC to Southern Cross Broadcasting in December 1994, retaining ADS Adelaide and NEW Perth.

 CTC's new owners, Southern Cross were quick to rationalise resources at CTC, much as they had done at their existing stations in Victoria.
 By early 1995 staff cuts had been announced, the local weekend news bulletin had been cancelled and on 6 February CTC was rebranded Ten Capital in a move that would eliminate resources required to rebadge Network Ten station promos and IDs.
 Just five years earlier the station had been known colloquially as Capital 10.
 CTC re-commenced 24-hour broadcasting at this time.